pensierinmusica/hermes-js/README.md

 export default hermes(actionsList, dispatch, [httpMeta]);
 ```

-Another interesting example is to use middleware and metadata for a back-end action to **automatically dispatch** the same action on the front-end, but based on the first response outcome and data.
+Another interesting use case for back-end actions middleware is to **automatically dispatch** the same action on the front-end, but based on the server response outcome and data.

 ```js
 // /actions/server/middleware/reflow.js